thebinarysearchtree/forge/README.md

 </plist>
 ```

 Forge will add additional keys related to your provisioning profile.
+You should remove the ```app-sandbox``` key in both files when creating the set of entitlements you want to use outside of the app store, as that version does not run in a sandbox.

 For distribution outside of the app store, you will need to add ```osxNotarize``` to the packager config section.